 Ed focuses on seed, early and late-stage venture investments in consumer Internet with a specific emphasis on commerce, marketplaces, hardware-enabled services and fintech investments.
-Ed was involved in Norwest’s investments in Common, Policygenius, JoyRun, Madison Reed, IFTTT, Minted, ModCloth (acquired by Walmart), The Echo Nest (acquired by Spotify), Hobnob, Smilo and Second Measure.
+Ed was involved in Norwest’s investments in Imperfect Produce, Common, Policygenius, JoyRun, Madison Reed, IFTTT, Minted, ModCloth (acquired by Walmart), The Echo Nest (acquired by Spotify), Hobnob, Smilo and Second Measure.

 Most recently, Ed was co-founder and President of Spree Network Inc., an early social commerce network where he led sales and marketing.
 Prior to Spree, Ed spent four years with the Mergers and Acquisitions Advisory Group at Evercore Partners in New York and London.
 In this role, Ed executed and analyzed mergers and acquisitions, divestitures and leveraged buyout opportunities in technology, media and telecom sectors.

 Ed is currently a mentor with Plug and Play’s Startup Camp and was a co-founder of the Dartmouth Entrepreneurs Forum.